shrasool/Azure-Solutions-Architect-Expert-Exam/README.md

 STATUS: Links updated till first section of AZ-300!

 For preparing AZ-300 and AZ-301, along with other new exams for role-based Azure certifications, you can follow the [e-learning provided directly by Mircosoft](https://cloudsociety.learning.microsoft.com/courses) and look for AZ* courses.
-Patches are welcome.
-Soon I will try to add more material for each section!
 ---
 ### TABLE OF CONTENTS <!-- omit in toc -->
 - [Deploy and Configure Infrastructure](#deploy-and-configure-infrastructure)